turbo-src/turbo-src/README.md

     "GithubName": "myGithubName",
     "GithubApiToken": "myGithubApiToken",
     "Secret": "mySecret",
-    "IsOnline": false,
-    "TurboSrcURL": "",
+    "Mode": "local",
     "TurboSrcID": ""
 }
 ```

-Optionally, you can add a TurboSrcID or TurboSrcURL.
+Optionally, you can add a TurboSrcID.
 Long story, leave it blank for now; It enables a future feature not fully rolled-out.

 ##### a.
 Get your Github API Token